The New Testament and the Seventh Day Sabbath

 17-There was never any argument between the Christians and the Jews about the Sabbath day.
 This is evidence that the believers still kept the same day that the Jews did.

 18-In all their accusations against Paul, the Jews never accused him with disregarding the Sabbath day.
-And this is because he observed God’s commandment (Exodus 20:8-11).
+And this is because he observed God’s fourth commandment (Exodus 20:8-11).

 20-The Sabbath is mentioned in the New Testament fifty-nine times, and always with respect, having the same title as it had in the Old Testament, which is “the Sabbath day.”

-21-The Sabbath(s) that were abolished are the annual, ceremonial sabbaths that were “a shadow of things to come” (Colossians 2:14-17; Ephesians 2:15) and not to the seventh day Sabbath.
+21-The Sabbath(s) that were abolished are the annual, ceremonial sabbaths that were “a shadow of things to come” (Colossians 2:14-17; Ephesians 2:15) and not the seventh day Sabbath.
 There were seven yearly holy days, or festivals, in ancient Israel that were also called sabbaths (Leviticus 23).
 These were in addition to, or “besides the Sabbaths of the Lord” (Leviticus 23:38), or seventh-day Sabbath.
 Their main importance was in foreshadowing, or pointing to, the cross and these ended at the cross.
 God’s seventh-day Sabbath was made before Adam’s sin, and therefore could foreshadow nothing about deliverance from sin.
 That’s why Colossians 2 differentiates and specifically mentions the sabbaths that were “a shadow.”

 In His service,